-It’s Women’s History Month, and I want to take this time to remind all of you incredible women out there that it is not only perfectly ok to take some time for yourselves, I would argue it’s a necessity.
+It’s Women’s History Month, and I want to take this time to remind all of you incredible women out there that it is not only perfectly okay to take some time for yourselves, I would argue it’s a necessity.
 There is no need to feel shame that you require some TLC.
 Whether for you, self-care takes the form of mindfulness, meditation, exercise, or healthy eating, I hope you can notice if you’ve been holding yourself back and find a way to do the things that help you feel strong, healthy and whole.

 The caregiver trap